jpufon/movie-app-/README.md

 These instructions will give you a copy of the project up and running on your local machine for development and testing purposes.

-### Installing
+### Installing this project

-run cmd on your terminal
+run these on your terminal
-git clone "link of this repos" once the repo is clone run "npm install"-install all dependecies
+- $ git clone "replace with link of the repo"
+-once the repo is clone run " $ npm install" it will install all dependecies

 ## Running the projects